By Karen Donaghy

 If you aren’t familiar with the word hemoglobin, it’s just a regular ol’ red blood cell, yep, the cells that give color to your blood and carry oxygen from your lungs to the cells throughout your body.
 Any single red blood cell is likely to whip around your circulatory highway for months at a time.
 Like bugs on a windshield, blood glucose attaches to hemoglobin over time.
 The higher your blood glucose concentrations are, the more glucose attaches to your blood cells and the higher your A1C will be.

-Now, if you happen to have your A1C measured and your doctor determines it’s higher than it should be, they will talk to you about diabetes and lowering your A1C.
+Now, if you happen to have your A1C measured and your doctor determines it’s higher than it should be, they will talk to you about diabetes management and lowering your A1C.
 Depending on how high your A1C is, you might be directed to do damage control and go on medication.

-You might be referred to various medical professionals specializing in diabetes that will consider your medical history and help you learn to manage your medications and make lifestyle adjustments, like eating what they consider to be healthier foods and moving your body more.
+You might be referred to various medical professionals specializing in diabetes management that will consider your medical history and help you learn to manage your medications and make lifestyle adjustments, like eating what they consider to be healthier foods and moving your body more.
 The idea is to improve how your cells respond to insulin and, as a consequence, lower your blood sugar as close to normal concentrations as possible.

 The medical guidance provided falls under standards of care based on published science that shows these standards help improve A1C (and improve other measures as well), thereby slowing the progression of diabetes.